BuGlessRB/remixml/README.md

    Copy the contents of this tag verbatim without further parsing (but strip the `noparse` tag itself).
 - `<nooutput>...</nooutput>`<br />
    Suppress output inside this tag.
+The content needs to be well-formed XHTML (no dangling tags).
 - `<comment>...</comment>`<br />
    Strip and skip this tag with content.
 The content needs to be well-formed XHTML (no dangling tags).